notional-labs/starport/integration/readme.md

-# Starport Integration Tests
+# Tinyport Integration Tests

-The Starport integration tests build a new application and run all Starport commands to check the Starport code integrity.
+The Tinyport integration tests build a new application and run all Tinyport commands to check the Tinyport code integrity.
 The runners and helper methods are located in this current folder.
 The test commands are split into folders, for better concurrency, each folder is a parallel job into the CI workflow.
 To create a new one, we only need to create a new folder.
 This will be automatically detected and added into the PR CI checks, or we can only create new tests into an existing folder or file.

 Running synchronously all integration tests can be very slow.
 The command below can run everything:
 ```shell